-Safety of HRT As well as benefits, HRT has some risks which
+Safety of HRT

+As well as benefits, HRT has some risks which you need to consider when you're deciding whether to take it, or whether to carry on taking it.

-you need to consider when you're deciding whether to take it, or whether to carry on taking Take special care with Elleste Solo Tablets processes in your body.
-HRT should only be started for symptoms that reduce your quality of life.
-Medical check-ups ask about your own and your family's medical history.
+Take special care with Elleste Duet

+Before you start taking HRT, your doctor should ask about your own and your family's medical history.
 Your doctor may decide to examine your breasts and/or your abdomen, and may do an internal examination - but only if these examinations are necessary for you, or if you have any special concerns.
-Once you've started on HRT, you should: